Swaling Code of Conduct

 - A breach of the Heather and Grass etc (Burning) Regulations 1986 may on conviction result in a fine of up to £1000.

-- For SSSIs failure to give written notice to English Nature can result in a fine of up to £2500 under the Wildlife and Countryside Act 1981.
+- For SSSIs failure to give written notice to Natural England can result in a fine of up to £2500 under the Wildlife and Countryside Act 1981.